Philanthropy & Tikkun Olam

 Everything about his public image suggests velocity: media entrepreneur, speaker, author, frequent traveler, startup founder, podcast host, ADHD evangelist, endurance athlete.
 People like that often produce a blur rather than a body of work.

 Shankman is more interesting than that because a recurring moral instinct keeps showing up inside the hustle.
-He likes to take tools built for leverage and repurpose them for human use.
+He likes to take tools built for accumulation and repurpose them for human use.

 That is true of the archived airline-miles story, and it is true of the rest of his career too.